bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/role-mapping/assign-user-roles.md

 An API reference for the parameters of the `assignUserRoles` function.

+!!! note "Note"
     The Name column starting with `*` means the prop is required.

 <table>
   <!-- Table columns -->